holyaustin/MusikMart/README.md

 # MusikMart - Compressed Music and Art NFTs

 ## Introduction
-This project seeks to address how music can be a Non Fugible asset.
+This project seeks to address how music can be a Non Fungible asset.
 The web3 world is currently revolutionizing the Music Industry and Music digital art.
-We intend to make Music a Non Fungible Toke (NFT) that one can collect and have in thier wallet.
+We intend to make Music a Non-Fungible Token (NFT) that one can collect and have in thier wallet.
 The project seeks to create an on-chain music Dapp where young music talents can upload their creation and mint it to the Music marketplace as Video NFTs.
-This Musics and Digital Arts in the Markeplace can continue to make money for the creators.
+This Musics and Digital Arts in the Marketplace can continue to make money for the creators.

 ![MusikMart](https://i.postimg.cc/5tgshcbX/musicsplash.png)